 There is no need for your child to have money in camp.
 Upon arrival campers will be asked to give all money to their parent/guardian.
-If a staff member sees or hears of a camper with cash, the cash will be taken from the camper and kept in a safe place until the camper departs.
+If a staff member sees or hears of a camper with cash or a credit/debit card, it will be taken from the camper and kept in a safe place until the camper departs.
 Camp is responsible for money and valuables placed in safekeeping but assumes no responsibility for cash or valuables kept by a camper.